madhikarma/autolayout-helper-swift/README.md

 autolayout-helper-swift
 =======================

-A lightweight UIView extension providing helper methods for creating and adding iOS Auto Layout constraints programatically.
+A lightweight UIView extension providing helper methods for creating / adding NSLayoutConstraint objects programatically.

 ### Instructions
 - Add the UIView+LayoutHelper.swift file to your Xcode project